moabukar/tech-vault/README.md

 - What is the HEAD in Git ?
 - When do I use Git stash?
 - What does git reset do?
+- What is Git fork?
+What is difference between git fork, clone and branch?
+- What is difference between `git stash pop` and `git stash apply`?

 Advanced:
 - I need to update my local repos, what commands do I use ?
 - I need to rollback to a previous commit and I don't need my recent changes, what do I use ?
 - How can I amend an older commit?
-- What is the command to check the difference between two commits ?
+- What is the command to check the difference between two commits?
+- When do you use `git rebase` instead of `git merge`?
+- Do you know how to undo a git rebase?
+-

 ### :small_blue_diamond: AWS